GinoTateo/tateo.io/README.md

 Have questions or want to work together?
 Feel free to reach out via the contact form on the website or directly at TateoGino@gmail.com.

----

-### Note:
-You can customize the content based on the exact technologies and setup you use for your portfolio.
-This README assumes your portfolio includes both technical projects and personal updates related to your car project.
-Feel free to modify it to fit your style and tools.